 LACS alumni have gone on to work in:

-International law, international business, global health, teachers, professors in the U.S. and abroad, Foreign Service officers, Latin American embassies, and governmental organizations.
+International law, International business, Global health, Education in the U.S. and abroad, Foreign Service, Latin American embassies, and Government organizations.

 - LASC 234 - Issues in Latin American Studies I (3 credits)

 - LASC 235 - Issues in Latin American Studies II (3 credits)

 - LACS 250/251 - History of Latin America and Caribbean I or II (3 credits)

 - LASC 458 - Senior Capstone in Latin American Studies (3 credits)

 To complete the certificate, students must select three elective courses (9 credits) with Latin American-related content from at least two different departments.
 Six of the nine credits must be at the 300 and/or 400 levels.
 Students may choose from dozens of electives each semester.